 Welcome to my Website !

 I create beautiful, one-of-a-kind Mountain Dulcimers, German/Pennsylvania~Dutch Hummels/Scheitholts, and Instrument Cases which I now offer for sale.
-Each of my instruments is a work of art; very carefully hand crafted, without using any mass-produced techniques, at my home workbench in Southern New Jersey.
+Each of my instruments is a work of art; very carefully hand crafted, without using any mass-produced techniques, in my woodshop in Mount Airy, North Carolina.

 Bob Gerard Dulcimers